+HC-3.5.1 This Section is applicable to financing company licensees only.

-HC-3.5.1 Where a Bahraini investment firm licensee establishes a Board risk committee, such committee should have at least three directors of which the majority, including the chairperson should be independent.
-In addition, the committee members should have experience in risk management issues and practices and have no conflict of interest with any other duties they may have.
+The risk committee of the Bahraini licensees must have at least three directors of which the majority must be independent.
+In addition, the committee members must have experience in risk management issues and practices and have no conflict of interest with any other duties they may have.